Updated: Feb 2019

 Fettuccine with chicken liver, sage and marsala £7

-This was possibly the best dish of the evening.
-Extremely..and I mean extremely delicious.
-To borrow a line from a play ” Can I have some more….MORE”
+This was possibly the best dish of the evening and exemplies why this is the best italian restaurant in London bridge.
+This dish was extremely..and I mean extremely delicious.
+The spicing was bang and each mouthful delivered tons of flavour.
+To borrow a line from a play ” Can I have some more….MORE”.

 |Can I have some more ?: fettuccine with chicken livers|